-Aim: To compare both surgical procedures for the follow up recovery of cataract patients in high volume eye hospital setting.
+Aim: To compare both surgical procedures for the rehabilitation of cataract patients in high volume eye hospital setting.

-Methods: In a single masked randomised controlled study, 360 willing subjects, aged 40-80 years, with operable cataract were evaluated to undergo either manual small incision cataract surgery (MSICS) (group 1) or extra capsular cataract extraction ECCE (group11) in Federal Government Services Hospital Islamabad during Jan.
-2012 - Dec 2012 by a single surgeon after approval from hospital Ethical committee.
-Intraoperative and postoperative complications were graded according to the recommendations of Oxford Cataract Treatment and Evaluation Team (OCTET.A p<0.05 was considered statistically significant.
+Methods: In a single masked randomised controlled clinical trial, 360 willing patients, aged 40-80 years, with operable cataract were assigned to receive either MSICS (group1) or ECCE (group11) in Federal Government Services Hospital Islamabad during jan.2012-dec2012 by a single surgeon after approval from hospital Ethical committee.
+Intraoperative and postoperative complications were graded and scored according to the Oxford Cataract Treatment and Evaluation Team (OCTET) recommendations.
+In all comparisons, a p<0.05 was considered statistically significant.

 Results: Among 360 first operated eyes, 184patients of equal gender underwent MSICS while 176 patients had ECCE with PCIOL implantation.
-Mean age at surgery y was 64 years with male predominance of 51.1%.
+Mean age at surgery was 64 years with male predominance of 51.1%.
 The complications based on OCTET definitions showed that 69(19.1%) patients had Grade1, 15(4.1%) had Grade II and 4(1.1%) had Grade111 complications.
+Follow-up rates were comparable between both groups.
+Both groups achieved good visual results with minimal complications but group1had better Initial visual recovery.